ml-archive/nodes-php-cache/README.md

 ## Examples

-First important thing is to create the config for you new cache group
+First important thing is to create the config for you new cache group, config should be in /config/nodes/cache.php (else you forgot to vendor:publish)

 ```
     'groups'   => [